Resources for Immigrants in Western MA

 WIC provides healthy food, nutrition education, breastfeeding support, and referrals to healthcare for pregnant women, new mothers, and young children.
 Learn more about WIC and its benefits.

-*SNAP and WIC are not part of a public charge test.
+public charge test.
 If you are not a U.S. citizen or eligible immigrant, it is safe for you get these benefits for an eligible family member.

 Volunteers in Medicine (VIM) serves residents in Berkshire County who are uninsured or underinsured.
 No insurance required.